 Partners: Oak Ridge National Laboratory, Orange County Water District, Hampton Roads Sanitation District, Glacier Technologies International, Inc., Brown and Caldwell, Los Angeles County Sanitation Districts

-Project 5.10: Analytics for Causal Analysis and Decision Support Models for Autonomous and Smart Water Treatment; PI: Prakash Rao (Lawrence Berkeley National Laboratory)
+Project 5.10 Analytics for Causal Analysis and Decision Support Models for Autonomous and Smart Water Treatment Lead: Prakash Rao, Lawrence Berkeley National Laboratory

 This project will push the frontier of artificial intelligence in water treatment operations by developing autonomous, adaptive, and co-learning water treatment and desalination systems enabled by fundamental process operation building blocks that predict the operational performance of such systems.